-It doesn’t always help to hear those stories of families that are so-much-worse… but there’s a book (and now movie) that make give you pause to appreciate everything that you have (and love).
-All The Money In The World explores the true-life crime of the 1973 Getty kidnapping, when the grandson (J. Paul Getty III) of the world’s richest man (J. Paul Getty) was taken and held for ransom.
-While some of the details of the real story have been slanted for dramatic effect, the family of the kidnappers have taken the controversy a step further.
-Lawyers are involved and stories are flying.
+It doesn’t always help to hear those stories of families that are so much worse… but there’s a book (and now a movie) that may give you pause to appreciate everything that you have (and love).
+All The Money In The World explores the true-life crime of the 1973 Getty kidnapping when the grandson (J. Paul Getty III) of the world’s richest man (J. Paul Getty) was taken and held for ransom.
+While some details of the real story have been slanted for dramatic effect, the family of the kidnappers has taken the controversy a step further.
+Lawyers are involved, and stories are flying.

-Michael Mammoliti is related to one of the kidnappers, and claims that the 16-year-old kid planned the kidnapping himself.
+Michael Mammoliti is related to one of the kidnappers and claims that the 16-year-old kid planned the kidnapping himself.
 It’s not a new claim.
-In fact, Charles Fox published Uncommon Youth in 2013, which includes interviews with many sources: models and maids, mistresses and mothers, carabinieri and club-owners, drug dealers and drivers.
-What really happens, after all, when the prodigal son’s plays with mafia-style fire?
+Charles Fox published Uncommon Youth in 2013, which includes interviews with many sources: models and maids, mistresses and mothers, carabinieri and club owners, drug dealers, and drivers.
+What happens when the prodigal son plays with mafia-style fire?

 You can guess… nothing good.